rijksuniversiteit-groningen/rugplot/README.md

 The `tikz` device option can generate high quality LaTeX graphics using the `tikzDevice` R package.
-Naturally, a LaTeX installation is needed to generate this high quality visualization plots.
+Naturally, a LaTeX installation is needed to generate these∑ high quality visualization plots.
 If a LaTex intallation is already in the system, big chances are that `tikzDevice` will find the LaTeX compiler.
 If that is not the case you will have to set some options.
 Probably you will only need the